-Your tax-deductible donation to the Annual Fund supports our operations - the work that we do all year- so that we can continue to protect important land for farming, wildlife
+Your tax-deductible donation to the Annual Fund supports our operations - the work that we do all year- so that we can continue to protect land right here in Essex County for farming,

-habitat, climate resilience and beautiful places to enjoy the outdoors.
-The impact of these successful conservation efforts will be felt for generations to come, serving to
+wildlife habitat, climate resilience and beautiful places to enjoy the outdoors.
+The impact of these successful conservation efforts will be felt close to home for generations

 Your support makes our work possible, and we can’t do it without you.